 - Mahabo valiantly initiates legal proceedings against his “partners.”
 He is met with intimidation, threats, and blackmail.
 Outnumbered and without the far-reaching power needed to triumph, justice eludes Mahabo.

 Mind you, this is a very condensed version of events.
-There are still details I need to decode in order to provide a more complete picture.
+There are still details I need to decode in order to provide a better picture.
 In fact, this is what initially stalled my progress.
 Yet, I knew Mahabo’s story needed to go viral soon to make an impact.
 I hope over the next few days (hopefully September 15) I can add more information so you can make an informed decision.